doriordan/skuber/docs/GUIDE.md

     import skuber.json.ext.format._ // imports the implicit JSON formatters required to use extensions group resources

 The currently supported extensions group kinds include `Deployment`,`ReplicaSet`,`HorizaontalPodAutoscaler`, `Ingress`, `DaemonSet`, together with their list kinds.

+***Deployment***

+A Skuber client can create and update `Deployment` objects on the cluster to have Kubernetes automatically manage the deployment and upgrade strategy (for example rolling upgrade) of applications to the cluster.

+The following example emulates that described [here](http://kubernetes.io/docs/user-guide/deployments/).

+Initial creation of the deployment:

+    val nginxLabel = "app" -> "nginx"
+    val nginxContainer = Container("nginx",image="nginx:1.7.9").port(80)

+    val nginxTemplate = Pod.Template.Spec
+      .named("nginx")
+      .addContainer(nginxContainer)
+      .addLabel(nginxLabel)

+    val desiredCount = 5
+    val nginxDeployment = Deployment("nginx-deployment")
+      .withReplicas(desiredCount)
+      .withTemplate(nginxTemplate)

+    println("Creating nginx deployment")
+    val createdDeplFut = k8s create nginxDeployment

+Use `kubectl get deployments` to see the status of the newly created Deployment, and `kubectl get rc` will show a new replication controller which manages the creation of the required pods.

+Later an update can be posted - in this example the nginx version will be updated to 1.9.1:

+    val newContainer = Container("nginx",image="nginx:1.9.1").port(80)
+    val existingDeployment = k8s get[Deployment] "nginx-deployment"
+    val updatedDeployment = existingDeployment.updateContainer(newContainer)
+    k8s update updatedDeployment

+As no explicit deployment strategy has been selected, the default strategy will be used which will result in a rolling update of the nginx pods - again, you can use `kubectl get` commands to view the status of the deployment, replication controllers and pods as the update progresses.

+The `DeploymentExamples` example runs the above steps.

-Note that there is also a `Deployment` class in the `apps` package - the latter targets the newer `apps` API group on Kubernetes but is otherwise equivalent.
-If you need to support versions of Kubernetes before v1.6 then continue to use `ext.Deployment`, otherwise use `apps.Deployment` - the extensions API group Deployment is ultimately likely to be removed in from Kubernetes in favour of the `apps` variant, and thus likely to be deprecated and ultimately removed froma . future version of Skuber.
+If you need to support versions of Kubernetes before v1.6 then continue to use `ext.Deployment`, otherwise use `apps.Deployment` (see below) which is the strategic long-term replacement for `ext.Deployment`.

-As the Kubernetes long-term strategy is to use more specific API groups rather then the generic extensions group, other classes in the `ext` subpackage are also likely to be migrated in future to reflect changes in Kubernetes.)
+As the Kubernetes long-term strategy is to use more specific API groups rather then the generic extensions group, other classes in the `ext` subpackage are also likely to be migrated in future to reflect changes in Kubernetes.

 ***HorizontalPodAutoscaler***